RebeccaKessler/Machine_Learning/README.md

 We used GridSearchCV to go through the combinations of these parameters to find the best configuration for our logistic regression model.
 This method uses cross-validation to evaluate the performance of the model with each set of parameters.

-Surprisingly, the optimal parameters that are expected to provide the best accuracy for the model (C: 10, Class weights: None, Max iter: 100, Penalty: 12, Solver: liblinear, Tol: 0.0001) actually result in the same accuracy as the previous logistic regression model, which had no specified parameters, namely 45.1%.
+The optimal parameters resulting from this optimization (C: 10, Class weights: None, Max iter: 100, Penalty: 12, Solver: liblinear, Tol: 0.0001) give an accuracy of 46.7%, which is an improvement compared to the initial accuracy of 45.1%.

-Finally, we retrained the model on the full training dataset without specifying any parameters, as previously noted, this would not improve the accuracy of prediction but be more computationally costly.
-After testing the model on the unlabelled test data, we obtain an accuracy of 46.5%.
+Finally, we retrained the model on the full training dataset with these optimal parameters.
+After testing the model on the unlabelled test data, we obtain an accuracy of 47.5%.

 **K-Nearest Neighbors (KNN)**